 What’s the worst it could be?

-According to the National Highway Traffic Safety Administration, an average of 70,000 pedestrians are injured and 4,500 are killed in traffic crashes each year.
-This means that approximately 200 people are injured or killed in a pedestrian collision every day.
+According to the National Highway Traffic Safety Administration, an average of 70,000 pedestrians are injured and 4,500 are killed in traffic accidents each year.
+This means that approximately 200 people are injured or killed in a pedestrian accident every day.

 Although many people believe that pedestrians always have the right of way and that the driver is automatically at fault if a walker is injured in a collision, this isn’t always the case.
 Even if the driver was to blame, that fault isn’t going to make your injuries heal any faster.
 This is why it’s important to know your risks before you take your next step.

-The Centers for Disease Control estimate that pedestrians are almost twice as likely to be severely injured or killed in car crashes than vehicle passengers due to a lack of protection.
-Since most vehicles are surrounded by tons of metal and safety features such as airbags and seat belts, passengers are pretty well protected in a crash.
+The Centers for Disease Control estimate that pedestrians are almost twice as likely to be severely injured or killed in car accidents than vehicle passengers due to a lack of protection.
+Since most vehicles are surrounded by tons of metal and safety features such as airbags and seat belts, passengers are pretty well protected in an accident.
 However, an exposed 150-pound pedestrian is no match for the force of a 4,000 pound metal box, especially when that box is traveling at speeds above 20 mph.

 Common Injuries Sustained in Pedestrian Crashes Include: